saylordotorg/course_psych404/Unit01.md

+---
+layout: default
+title: "PSYCH404: Psychotherapy"
+course_description: "A detailed introduction to the theories, styles, and methods of psychotherapy that you would need to know in a clinical situation."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: An Introduction to Psychotherapy** <span id="1"></span> *What is psychotherapy, who needs it, and how is it conducted?
 Is psychotherapy really only for “crazy” people?
 This unit will address